-- 1. With regard to the implementation of the provisions of Article 7.12c of the Act, the ESSB examination board appoints examiners for the purpose of administering examinations and determining the results of these examinations.
-For this purpose, it has adopted the criteria as stated in the second through the fifth paragraph of this article. - 2.
-Academic staff with a position at the EUR who meet the qualification criteria (in accordance with the Collective Labour Agreement (CLA) for Dutch Universities) are competent to act as examiners: - professors - associate professors - assistant professors - other academic staff - 3.
+1. With regard to the implementation of the provisions of Article 7.12c of the Act, the ESSB examination board appoints examiners for the purpose of administering examinations and determining the results of these examinations.
+For this purpose, it has adopted the criteria as stated in the second through the fifth paragraph of this article.

+- 2. Academic staff with a position at the EUR who meet the qualification criteria (in accordance with the Collective Labour Agreement (CLA) for Dutch Universities) are competent to act as examiners: - professors - associate professors - assistant professors - other academic staff - 3.
 Supplementary criteria are included in Appendix VIII regarding the authority to act as examiner for the assessment of the bachelor and master theses. - 4.
 The examination board may deviate from the criteria in paragraph 2 and may also appoint other persons as examiners, including external persons and persons working at the faculty on the basis of a hosting agreement.
 In principle, PhD candidates and tutors act as correctors.
 It is the examiner, appointed by or on behalf of the director of the department as a practical or course coordinator, who ultimately bears responsibility for testing and assessment. - 5.
 Examiners are independent and have the required expertise.
 The independence of an examiner is conferred by law.
 Examiners have the necessary expertise if they possess the required academic qualifications and the required examining qualifications.
-The examining qualifications are expressed in the minimum requirement that the examiner has obtained a University Teaching Qualification (Dutch: BKO). - 6.
+The examining qualifications are expressed in the minimum requirement that the examiner has obtained a University Teaching Qualification (Dutch: BKO).
+Examiners working at the master EMPO have a BKO+, whereby additional training has been followed covering giving feedback at a certified competency level. - 6.
 The examination board verifies that the examiners meet the expertise requirements.
-No later than 1 July in the preceding academic year in which the appointment shall take effect, the examination board receives a substantiated request from or on behalf of the department director for the appointment of a candidate as an examiner. - 7.
+To this end, it shall receive a substantiated request from or on behalf of the Department Director for the appointment of a particular person as an examiner, no later than the first week of the academic year to which the appointment will relate. - 7.
 In cases where the intended examiner does not (yet) have the required qualifications, consultations will take place between the director of the department and the examination board to discuss a conditional appointment.
 A conditional appointment is an appointment under conditions to be determined later that could be related to the working method and professionalisation of the person involved. - 8.
 The examiners will receive a letter from the examination board stating that they have been appointed as examiners and the duration of their appointment. - 9.
 The examiners will provide the examination board with the requested information. - 10.
 The examination board may revoke an appointment if it has serious cause to do so.
 Serious grounds exist in any case if the examiner repeatedly fails to comply with laws and regulations or the rules and regulations of the examination board, if the examiner commits fraud, or if the examiner's competence in the area of testing (construction, taking, assessment) has repeatedly proven to be of insufficient quality.